boristsr/gdcorner-website/_documentation/rushhour/00c-FAQ.md

 # How do I hide the watermark in the bottom right?

-This HUD only appears in Training & Rush Hour spectator and game modes.
+This HUD only appears in Training & Rush Hour spectator game modes.
 Change your world settings or project settings to use a different game mode in your animation scenes.

 # Why don't the graphs change when I change speed units on the HUD?